Mixtera: A Data Plane for Foundation Model Training: Implementation

 \subsubsection{Networking}

 We implement a TCP-based client-server protocol.
 The server uses Python's asyncio framework to handle multiple concurrent client connections.
 The protocol is message-based, with each message consisting of a task identifier followed by task-specific payload data.
-Tasks for example include the execution of a query or sending out a new chunk to a client.
+Tasks, for example, include the execution of a query or sending out a new chunk to a client.
 To handle network issues gracefully, the client implementation includes automatic reconnection with exponential backoff and configurable timeouts.
-Larger data transfers, such as chunk transmission, use efficient streaming to avoid memory issues.
+Note that only small objects such as chunks and not actual training data is transferred via \mixtera, to avoid training bottlenecks.